Jacobson started Off The Grid Productions

 Living with HIV" (National Educational Film and Video).

-We are in pre-production on a new feature film called “The Hanji Box “ a love story about
+We are in post-production on a new feature film called “The Hanji Box “ a love story about

 art and international adoption in Korea.
 We are partnering with